Core Idea

 Lopp’s Behavioural Checklist

-• Stay late, arrive early: Observe the team’s natural rhythm — when energy peaks, when informal conversations happen, who stays engaged
+- Stay late, arrive early: Observe the team’s natural rhythm — when energy peaks, when informal conversations happen

-• Accept every lunch invitation: Cross-team relationships form informally; the first 90 days is the only window where invitations come easily and without agenda
+- Accept every lunch invitation: Cross-team relationships form informally; invitations come easily only in this window

-• Always ask about acronyms: Organisations encode assumptions in language; each undefined term is a gap in understanding local context
+- Always ask about acronyms: Each undefined term is a gap in understanding local context

-• Say something stupid: Demonstrates you are learning, not performing — psychologically disarms defensiveness in the team
+- Say something stupid: Demonstrates you are learning, not performing — disarms defensiveness

-• Have a drink: Cross social boundaries, especially in engineering cultures where informal trust precedes professional trust
+- Have a drink: Cross social boundaries; in engineering cultures informal trust precedes professional trust

-• Schedule 1:1s immediately: Don’t wait.
-Establish information relationships before crises create their own urgency
+- Schedule 1:1s immediately: Establish information relationships before crises create urgency

-These behaviours are context-acquisition strategies, not personality prescriptions.
-The goal: fill information gaps fast enough that by day 90, decisions emerge from understanding rather than assumption.
+These are context-acquisition strategies.
+By day 90, decisions emerge from understanding rather than assumption.

 Why Instinct Fails in New Contexts